arunkjoyson/SEP_Assignement2/README.md

 ## Validation:

-•Ask developers how often they struggle with mixed question-answer data when using training datasets.\
+•Ask developers how often they struggle with mixed question-answer data when using training datasets.

-•Do you think Determine whether categorization improves searchability and organization in AI training ?\
+•Do you think Determine whether categorization improves searchability and organization in AI training ?

-	oFollow-Up Questions?\
+	Follow-Up Questions?

-	What methods were tried before to organise ?\
+	What methods were tried before to organise ?

-	What are the common categories you think are good?\
+	What are the common categories you think are good?

 •Do you  actively use datasets with separate questions and answers to measure self-affirmation impact.